StreamAMG/cloudpay-documentation-portal/docs/Guides/API-Integration-Guide.md

 This endpoint will only allow a user with a valid session token to terminate the session.

-> A defult session length is configured via the CloudPay backend admin console in the cse that a user fails to log out
+> A defult session length is configured via the CloudPay backend admin console in the case that a user fails to log out

 An active session counts towards the device lock number so it is important that a user session is terminated.